CSProDevelopment/CSEntryAndroidLauncher/README.md

 intent.putExtra("PffFilename", "CSEntry Application.pff")
 ```

 If *PffFilename* is a fully evaluated file path, that file will be opened.
-If not, CSEntry will recursively look at files in the *csentry* directory until finding a file with the filename.
+If not, CSEntry will recursively look at files in the *csentry* directory until finding a file with the specified filename.

 To pass additional parameters that will get added to the PFF, add them as extras.
 For example, to set the operator ID and the case key: